isomerpages/moe-ferngreenpri/_general-information/For Parents/Forms.md

 <td rowspan="1" colspan="1">
 <p>Low-income households living in HDB flats with at least one Singapore
 Citizen are eligible to apply for DigitalAccess@Home.
-You can check your eligibility at this website&nbsp;<a rel="noopener noreferrer nofollow" target="_blank">www.go.gov.sg/digitalaccesschecker</a>
+You can check your eligibility at this website&nbsp;<a href="https://go.gov.sg/digitalaccesschecker" rel="noopener nofollow" target="_blank">https://go.gov.sg/digitalaccesschecker</a>
 </p>
-<p>Parents can check your eligibility criteria and apply at <a rel="noopener noreferrer nofollow" target="_blank">https://www.imda.gov.sg/how-we-can-help/digital-access-at-home/scheme-details#ef97571b-3546-4a23-83a1-2815b62d1cfc</a>
+<p>Parents can check your eligibility criteria and apply at <a href="https://www.imda.gov.sg/how-we-can-help/digital-access-at-home/scheme-details#ef97571b-3546-4a23-83a1-2815b62d1cfc" rel="noopener nofollow" target="_blank">https://www.imda.gov.sg/how-we-can-help/digital-access-at-home/scheme-details#ef97571b-3546-4a23-83a1-2815b62d1cfc</a>
 </p>
 </td>
 </tr>